CTXz/android_device_archlinux/README.md

 $ virtualenv2 venv # Creates a directory, venv/, containing the Virtualenv
 ```

 Next up you need to clone the script into your android folder.
-To do that, open your terminal in the AOSP, CM, Omni directory or cp into it.
+To do that, open your terminal in the AOSP/CM/Omni directory or cp into it.

 Run the following :